This article about how to stay safe trick or treating was last updated in 2021.

 6. CHOOSE A SAFE TRICK OR TREATING COSTUME

 It is marvellous that your child wants to go treat or treating as the human centipede, but is it practical?
 And if not, can you make it practical?
 Avoid long hems they can trip over, high-heeled footwear, anything too hot or too cold, and masks that will impair their vision.
-Simple but effective Halloween costumes are the way to go.

 7. ONLY GO TO HOUSES YOU KNOW

-In residential communities where people know one another, it is easy to collect a bountiful booty stash just by visiting the homes of friends and families.
+In residential communities where people know one another, it is easy to collect a bountiful booty stash by only visiting the homes of friends and families.
 They will be delighted to see you and will likely have some special treats in store.
 Best tip ever for safe trick or treating!

 8. ONLY GO TO HOUSES WITH DECORATIONS

-Make sure your children know that not everyone has their enthusiasm for Halloween, and some people are intimidated by night-time house callers.
+Make sure your children know that not everyone shares their enthusiasm for Halloween, and some people are intimidated by night-time house callers.
 They should only call on houses that have decorations outside and are clearly happy for their visit.

 9. NEVER GO INSIDE AN UNKNOWN HOME